Learn what fits for you.

 Health & Welfare: Group Voluntary Accidental Death and Dismemberment (AD&D)

 The State Farm Group Voluntary Accidental Death & Dismemberment Plan (AD&D) helps protect against the loss of life or certain bodily injuries resulting from covered accidents.
 This coverage provides financial protection for accidents sustained on or off the job, anywhere in the world, in which accidental death, loss of sight, loss of use and /or dismemberment occurs.

-There are some major differences between the AD&D coverage under the Employee Group Life Insurance Plan and the Group Voluntary AD&D Plans.
-For example, the amount of coverage offered through the Employee Group Life AD&D is based on your base pay, but with Group Voluntary AD&D you select one of three coverage amounts for yourself — $80,000, $160,000 or $320,000.
+There are some major differences between the AD&D coverage under the Employee Group Life Insurance Plan and the Group Voluntary AD&D Plan.
+For example, the amount of coverage offered through the Employee Group Life AD&D is based on your base pay, but with Group Voluntary AD&D you can elect one of three coverage amounts for yourself — $80,000, $160,000 or $320,000.
 You have the ability to adjust your coverage amount during the Annual Enrollment Period without evidence of insurability.
-Your new coverage selection will become effective the following January 1.
+Your new coverage election will become effective the following January 1.

-Similarly, child coverage is not available under Employee Group Life AD&D, yet your children can be covered under Family Coverage.
+Similarly, coverage for your children is not available under Employee Group Life AD&D provision, yet your children can be covered under Family Coverage of the Group Voluntary AD&D Plan.
 The amount of coverage is equal to 5 percent of your benefit amount or 10% if no spouse is covered.
 Please note, if both you and your spouse are State Farm associates, you are not eligible for duplicate coverage.
 You may not cover each other and/or your children under both plans.

 State Farm encourages you to review your benefit options carefully and make informed decisions.

 This brief overview of the State Farm Group Voluntary Accidental Death and Dismemberment Plan is not intended to be a complete explanation of plan features.
 For more detailed information, please refer to the online Human Resources Policy Manual for U.S. employees.